 The workshop is taught entirely by Friedman and consists of contemporary technique and repertory classes in the morning, and improvisation and composition classes in the afternoon.
 The workshop is intended for more serious dancers who want to tighten up their technique, learn new repertory, and create and compose their own routines.

 Friedman's passion for the festival is evident.
 The festival is all about involving the greater community, so that it may enjoy and broaden its appreciation of dance, she said.
 The week-long festival will culminate in a concert at 3 p.m. on Sunday, Aug.
-25, at Pioneer Park, at Church and Franklin streets in Mountain View.
-Dancers will perform the repertory they learn during the week plus their own site-specific installations outdoors in the park.
+25, at the Mountain View Masonic Lodge.
+Dancers will perform the repertory they learn during the week plus plan to perform their own site-specific installations outdoors in Pioneer Park.
 They will also have the opportunity to perform alongside well-known dance professionals, she said.